 Benefits Of Wool

 Lambs wool has become a year-round baby item.
-In the summer babies stay cool and dry when they are on lambs wool because of natural air circulation through the fibers.
+In the summer, babies stay cool and dry when they are on lambs wool because of natural air circulation through the fibers.
 In addition, lambs wool absorbs perspiration and moisture more than any other material.
 Of course, lambs wool also keeps babies warm in cool weather.
-Pure lambs wool soothes and comforts baby with a soft, swaddling effect, reduces stress and restless movement, and promotes sleep.
+Pure lambs wool soothes and comforts baby with a soft, swaddling effect, reducing stress and restless movement, and promoting deep sleep.
 Wool fibers also limit the growth of harmful bacteria, do not hold moisture (thus mold) and are naturally fire retardant.
 It's hard to get all of these properties in one fiber!
 Thank you, Mother Nature.